Can Smelling Weed Get You High? Contact High Truths and Myths

 Sometimes secondhand smoke is unavoidable and is a byproduct of being in an area with smokers and less-than-ideal ventilation.

-In other cases, secondhand marijuana smoke is purposely created during marijuana use to create a secondhand high that augments the normal effects of the drug.
+In other cases, users purposely create secondhand marijuana smoke during marijuana use to augment the normal effects of the drug with a secondhand high.

 Positive Effects of Secondhand Cannabis Smoke